mnbroatch/yarn-bound/README.md

   - The dialogue terminates on a CommandResult and a `handleCommand` callback is supplied.
     - Terminating on the `<<stop>>` command is fine

-Escaping square brackets is iffy and you'll have to double escape `\\` them.
-Probably better to use `nomarkup` attributes.

 # Other included versions